BrentAIICT/MSSA-SCA/AzureProjects/AzureProject2.md

 - Creation of two Resource Groups
 - Adding a new user in Azure AD
-- Giving rights to the new user to add a VNet
+- Giving rights to the new user to add a resource

 ## Test if your Azure security

 - After creating the structure above
-  - Make sure you can create a VM in the Sales Resource Group
+  - Make sure you can create a resource in the Sales Resource Group
-  - Make sure you cannot create a VM in the Marketing Resource Group
+  - Make sure you cannot create a resource in the Marketing Resource Group

 ## Clean up
 - Remove all the Resource Groups that you have created